-Amy Hall Hull, MSN’94, received an Excellence in Patient Experience Award from Vanderbilt University Medical Center in November 2022, and an Excellence in Patient Experience Award from VUMC in October 2021.
-She received the Alumni Award for Clinical Achievement in Nursing presented by the VUSN Alumni Association during the school’s annual awards ceremony in October 2017.
-That year, Amy co-authored “The Impact of Genitourinary Syndrome of Menopause on Quality of Life,” in the November/December issue of Urologic Nursing .
+Amy Hall Hull, MSN'94, received the Patient Experience Award from Vanderbilt University Medical Center in November 2022, and an Excellence in Patient Experience Award from VUMC in October 2021.
+She received the Alumni Award for Clinical Achievement in Nursing presented by the VUSN Alumni Association during the school's annual awards ceremony in October 2017, and that year, co-authored "The Impact of Genitourinary Syndrome of Menopause on Quality of Life," in the November/December issue of Urologic Nursing .
 She is an assistant professor of clinical obstetrics and gynecology at VUMC.

 Francie Likis, BS'93, MSN'94, co-edited a book, Gynecologic Health Care, which received an American Journal of Nursing Book of the Year award in January 2022, and is cited as one of AJN's most valuable texts of 2021.
 She is lead author of "Compensation for Nurse Editors: A Cross-sectional International Survey," published in Nursing Economics in March.
-Francie co-authored "Nurse Editors' Roles and Practices,” published in the Journal of Nursing Scholarship in November 2021, and “Addressing Racism in Editorial Practices,” published in Nurse Author & Editor in December 2020.
-She received the Frontier Nursing University Nurse-Midwife Award for Distinguished Service to Society in October 2018, and published the 3rd edition of her textbook, Women's Gynecologic Health, in summer 2016.
-Francie is editor-in-chief of the Journal of Midwifery and Women's Health.
+Francie co-authored "Nurse Editors' Roles and Practices," published in the Journal of Nursing Scholarship in November 2021, and "Addressing Racism in Editorial Practices," published in Nurse Author & Editor in December 2020.
+She received the Frontier Nursing University Nurse-Midwife Award for Distinguished Service to Society in October 2018, and published the 3rd edition of her textbook, Women's Gynecologic Health , in summer 2016.
+Francie is editor-in-chief of the Journal of Midwifery and Women's Health

 Hollie Potts, MSN'94, is on the core faculty at the Cumberland Institute of Holistic Therapies in Brentwood, Tennessee (2020).

-Greg Ross III, MSN’94, joined Merit Health Medical Group in Brandon, Mississippi, in November 2015 as a family nurse practitioner.
+Greg Ross, MSN'94, joined Merit Health Medical Group in Brandon, Mississippi, in November 2015 as a family nurse practitioner.

 Bridget Wilson, MSN'94, was elected in March 2016 to the Accreditation Board of Specialty Nursing Certification.
 She is a nurse practitioner in the department of neurological surgery at the University of California Davis Health System and serves on the American Board of Neuroscience Nursing as secretary/treasurer.